Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 Naiad helps you start building your data story via tailored recommendations of narrative and charts, reducing starting friction.

-Students can click on the Naiad extension, upload their assignment brief or provide context.
+Students click on the Naiad extension to upload their project brief or provide context.

 Naiad gets involved in a back and forth conversation to gain enough context about building the narrative.